-

-Harper's Home, a Durham-based nonprofit, is celebrating the early launch of its first two fully furnished family homes as part of an effort called the West Maynard Initiative, less than … Continue reading Harper’s Home Opens First Two Furnished Houses in Durham
+Harper’s Home, a Durham-based nonprofit, is celebrating the early launch of its first two fully furnished family homes as part of an effort called the West Maynard Initiative, less than four miles from Duke Children’s Hospital.
+Families are expected to start moving in by September.
+Heather Hindin, executive director and founder of the Harper’s Home…

 [Commentary] Let’s Talk About HIV – and Getting Tested